-Additional issues to be addressed by the Extended Review
+Additional issues to be addressed by the Review

-- 7.19 There will be additional issues to be addressed as part of an extended review and these will require additional external professional challenge.
-An additional level of scrutiny will include consideration of the following issues in the preparation of the terms of reference and timelines, and during the learning event: - whether previous relevant information or history about the adult at risk and/or family members was known and taken into account in professionals' assessment, planning and decision-making in respect of the adult at risk, the family and their circumstances.
-How that knowledge contributed to the outcome for the adult at risk; - whether the actions identified to safeguard the adult at risk were robust, and appropriate for that adult and their circumstances; - whether the actions were implemented effectively, monitored and reviewed and whether all agencies contributed appropriately to the development and delivery of the multi-agency actions; - the aspects of the actions that worked well and those that did not work well and why.
-The degree to which agencies challenged each other regarding the effectiveness of the actions, including progress against agreed outcomes for the adult at risk.
-Whether the protocol for professional disagreement was invoked; - whether the respective statutory duties of agencies working with the adult at risk and family were fulfilled; and - whether there were obstacles or difficulties in this case that prevented agencies from fulfilling their duties (this should include consideration of both organisational issues and other contextual issues). - 7.20 Further relevant issues in relation to the circumstances of the case may also be identified by the Review Panel and/or the reviewers. - 7.21 The 12 month timeline (referenced in paragraph 7.23) may be extended, but only when necessary, to reflect the period of time the individual was subject of actions to protect them from abuse or neglect.
-The timeline can be extended from 12 months to up to two years if circumstances so warrant but the focus of the analysis is on current practice and on the relevant protection / care and support plan.
+- 7.21 There will be additional issues to be addressed as part of an extended review and these will require additional external professional challenge.
+An additional level of scrutiny will include consideration of the following issues in the preparation of the terms of reference and timelines, and during the learning event: - whether previous relevant information or history about the child and/or family members was known and taken into account in professionals' assessment, planning and decision-making in respect of the child, the family and their circumstances.
+How that knowledge contributed to the outcome for the child. - whether the child protection plan (and/or the looked after child plan or pathway plan) was robust, and appropriate for that child, the family and their circumstances. - whether the plan was implemented effectively, monitored and reviewed and whether all agencies contributed appropriately to the development and delivery of the multi-agency plan. - the aspects of the plan that worked well and those that did not work well and why.
+The degree to which agencies challenged each other regarding the effectiveness of the plan, including progress against agreed outcomes for the child.
+Whether the protocol for professional disagreement was invoked. - whether the respective statutory duties of agencies working with the child and family were fulfilled. - whether there were obstacles or difficulties in this case that prevented agencies from fulfilling their duties (this should include consideration of both organisational issues and other contextual issues). - 7.22 Further relevant issues in relation to the circumstances of the case may also be identified by the Review Panel and/or the reviewers. - 7.23 The 12 month timeline (referenced in paragraph 7.25) may be extended, but only when necessary, to reflect the period of time the child was on the child protection register or was recently a looked after child.
+The timeline can be extended from 12 months to up to two years if circumstances so warrant but the focus of the analysis is on current practice and on the relevant child protection plan and/or looked after children's plan or pathway plan.